 NOTE: If the Current Cost field is zero, the calculation will result in a zero price.
-The system will handle this is none of two ways.
-If the System Setup Option "Zero For Customer Price if Indicated" is checked, the cashier will be prompted for a price (see #3 below).
+The system will handle this is one of two ways.
+If the System Setup Option "Zero For Customer Price if Indicated" is checked, the cashier will be prompted for a price.
 If this option is not checked, the system will charge the Standard Price (or Promotional Sales Price/Quantity Pricing if applicable).